ceterumnet/alpaca-web/phase2-migration-dashboard.md

 - Verified component interactions work correctly
 - Prepared detailed plan for Batch 2 component migrations

-### Week 3 (Projected)
+### Week 3

-- Begin TelescopePanelAdapter.vue migration to TelescopePanelMigrated.vue
+- Successfully migrated TelescopePanelAdapter.vue to TelescopePanelMigrated.vue
-- Begin CameraPanelAdapter.vue migration to CameraPanelMigrated.vue
+- Successfully migrated CameraPanelAdapter.vue to CameraPanelMigrated.vue
-- Create test suites for both migrated components
+- Created comprehensive test suite for CameraPanelMigrated.vue
-- Verify device-specific functionality works correctly with UnifiedStore
+- Updated all device-specific property references to use the UnifiedStore structure
+- Properly implemented event handling using the emit method for device commands
+- Completed 50% of Batch 2 components
+- Updated dashboard to reflect current progress
+- Prepared for migration of EnhancedTelescopePanel.vue and EnhancedCameraPanel.vue

+### Week 4

+- Successfully migrated EnhancedTelescopePanel.vue to EnhancedTelescopePanelMigrated.vue
+- Created comprehensive test suite for EnhancedTelescopePanelMigrated.vue
+- Updated all coordinate handling to work directly with the store
+- Implemented type-safe property access with proper handling of undefined values
+- Converted axios API calls to store method calls
-- Update progress tracking for Batch 2 components
+- Completed 75% of Batch 2 components
+- Updated dashboard to reflect current progress
+- Prepared for migration of EnhancedCameraPanel.vue

+### Week 5 (Projected)

+- Begin EnhancedCameraPanel.vue migration to EnhancedCameraPanelMigrated.vue
+- Create test suite for EnhancedCameraPanelMigrated.vue
+- Complete Batch 2 component migrations
+- Begin planning for Batch 3 component migrations

 ## Next Actions